 Another factor I enjoyed about Olympia was that she’s so self-aware of her feelings and emotions.
 She gets pissed, angry, overtly happy, and even gets horny at various times of the day.🤣 She’s just TOO REAL and I’m totally here for it! 😂🤣 There isn’t a single route where I couldn’t stop howling at Olympia’s inner musings and side comments about her love interest.🤣 The girl can get thirsty as heck too, she represents all of us thirsty fans tbh! (cackles)

 I’m just gonna cut to the chase and say there are no glaring issues with Olympia Soirée’s localization.
 I did spot some minimal errors (like missing spaces, punctuations, etc.), but they were very few, and far in between you’ll hardly notice them.😃

-The game’s UI was so stunning, and it reminded me of those fancy kaleidoscopes we used to collect as kids.
-I loved that the main menu was animated, and the scenery changes depending on what time of the day you’re playing the game (this was similar to other Otomate titles like Piofiore, for example).
+The game’s UI was so stunning.
+I loved that the main menu was animated, and the scenery changes depending on the time of the day you’re playing the game (this was similar to other Otomate titles like Piofiore, for example).
 There were (very short) voiced parts in the title screen too, that unlocks after playing each of the LI’s endings.
 I personally loved Tokisada’s heartbreaking cries saying, “Come back to me” after finishing one of his bad endings!😭 Unfortunately, these short lines do not have subtitles in the Japanese version, so it was unavoidable for it not to get translated in the English version either.

 Update: Aksys has recently released a patch for Olympia Soiree, and the untranslated lines in the menu screen are now all there!🥳